Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Ake Dynamic/istockphoto

-Single-use plastic bottles of water cost more to purchase consistently than you’d spend on a filter for your sink or refrigerator to get your purified water that way.
+Single-use plastic bottles of water consistently cost more to purchase than a filter for your sink or refrigerator would for purified water.

 Costco Caesar Salad